javascript-tutorial/en.javascript.info/7-frames-and-windows/01-popup-windows/article.md

 ## Modern usage

-As of now, we have many methods to load and show data on-page with Javascript.
+As of now, we have many methods to load and show data on-page with JavaScript.
 But there are still situations when a popup works best.

 For instance, many shops use online chats for consulting people.
 A visitor clicks on the button, it runs `window.open` and opens the popup with the chat.

 Why a popup is good here, why not in-page?

-1. A popup is a separate window with its own independent Javascript environment.
+1. A popup is a separate window with its own independent JavaScript environment.
 So a chat service doesn't need to integrate with scripts of the main shop site.
 2. A popup is very simple to attach to a site, little to no overhead.
 It's only a small button, without additional scripts.
 3. A popup may persist even if the user left the page.
 For example, a consult advices the user to visit the page of a new "Super-Cooler" goodie.
 The user goes there in the main window without leaving the chat.